Koktongkt/Timesfm-Forecasting-Dashboard/README.md

 ```
 # Streamlit app guide

-Refer to Quick Start on how to use the app
+Refer to Quick Start on how to use the app.
+For prototype development, streamlit used.
+But for actual production, React and FastAPI is a better combination.

 # Roadmap